 I am a developer in Chicago working mostly in web and mobile.
 I work a lot with, and blog about, CMS.
 In my free time I bake bread, learn new tech, and spend time with the pup.

 In my day job, I have been working in downtown Chicago on the architecture and development of .NET systems for almost 10 years.
 Currently, I am at Nansen building sites primarily with Optimizely (formerly Episerver) and Contentful.
 I have lived in the Chicagoland area my entire life and went to school at Purdue University for my undergraduate (Economics) and graduate (CS) degrees.

-I have certifications in both Episerver CMS and Contentful.
+I have certifications in Episerver CMS, Contentful, and ContentStack.
 This year I was also awarded the title of Episerver MVP.
 Here is my resume.
 You can also read a bit more about my history with Episerver and Contentul.

 In my free time, I enjoy exploring new technologies, especially those related to web and mobile.
 My current interests are mainly in learning more Nodejs, UX, and working on revising some iOS apps I started early on in my development life that you can check out on the Projects page.